-From the tenth century, Arabic music maintained close contacts with Persian music theory, song, and instruments.
+From the tenth century, Arabic music maintained close contacts with Persian [present-day Iran] music theory, song, and instruments.
 During the Ottoman Empire beginning in the thirteenth century, Turkish culture dominated Arabic musical life.
 A distinctly Arabic consciousness was reborn in the nineteenth century, launched by anti-imperialist Islamic reformers, scholars, and musicians.
 Fundamental change occurred during the colonial rule of the Arab World by European powers following World War I when Arabs began to adopt Western musical styles and instruments.
 From the mid-twentieth century to today Arabic music has been influenced by American popular music as well, especially jazz and hip hop.

-Comparison of maqam Ajam and maqam Hijaz:
+Comparison of Maqam Ajam and Maqam Hijaz

-Oud (Ud)The oud is considered by many to be the most important instrument in traditional music of the Middle East.
+OudThe oud is the most important instrument in traditional music of the Arab World and throughout Central and Western Asia.
 The progenitor of the oud dates back over 5000 years to Central Asia.
 Other instruments that were derived from this common ancestor include the Chinese pipa and the European lute.

 Omar Bashir and ensemble perform a set of jazzy improvisations on Syrian folk song "Al Bint al chalabiya" ("The Beautiful Girl"), mixing Arabic, European, and Latin instruments during Bashir's "Oud around the World" tour:

 NayThe nay is an end-blown flute commonly made of cane or bamboo.
 The du-kah (larger, lower-pitched) nay and the nawa (smaller, higher-pitched) nay are the most frequently played of the various lengths of the instrument.
-By slight movements of the lips and head a player is able to produce all of the tones necessary to play in a large number of maqams on one instrument.
-The nay is a common wind instrument throughout the Middle East.
+By slight movements of the lips and head a player is able to produce all of the tones and microtones in a large number of maqamat.
+The nay is a common wind instrument throughout Western Asia.
 Below is a modern depiction of a woman playing nay in pre-Islamic Persia.

 PercussionThe player on the left holds a riq.
 The two men in the middle each play a darbuka, a type of goblet drum recognizable in Sumerian images from over 3000 years ago and played today throughout the Arab world.
 Modern darbukas are made of copper or aluminum (rather than clay or wood), and fitted with membranes of synthetic material (rather than fish or calf skin).
 Darbukas creates rhythmic patterns with two contrasting tones: doum, produced by striking the head, and tek, produced by striking the rim.
 In this video the player on the right begins by playing a frame drum, then switches to finger cymbals (zills).